PacktPublishing/Demystified-Object-Oriented-Programming-with-CPP/README.md

-# Demystifying-Object-Oriented-Programming-with-CPP
+# Demystified Object-Oriented Programming with C++
-Demystifying Object-Oriented Programming with C++, by Dorothy R. Kirk, published by Packt
+Demystified Object-Oriented Programming with C++, by Dorothy R. Kirk, published by Packt